Planning When Single Again

 Whether due to divorce or death, you are now single again.
 You may have children, and even grandchildren.
 In any event, you need to create (or revisit) your estate plan.

 In a recent University of California study, researchers found that 60% of widowers are involved in a new relationship within two years after losing their wives, while only 20% of widows have a new relationship.
 According to the U.S. Census Bureau, men are 10 times more likely to remarry after age 65.
 And the average time before they are remarried is just 2.5 years.
-When dad remarries a new wife some 20 years his junior that can trigger all kinds of drama in the family, to say the least.
+When dad remarries a new wife some 20 years his junior, that can trigger all kinds of drama in the family, to say the least.

-As you can see, planning for being single again includes planning for any new relationships in the future, while preserving and protecting the relationships you already have.
+As you can see, planning for being single again includes planning for any new relationships in the future while preserving and protecting the relationships you already have.

 Fortunately, we can help you avoid this probate process and replace that impersonal state-intestacy plan with one our firm can design for your unique circumstances and objectives.
-We can even assist you in developing a comprehensive estate plan to include drafting and executing powers of attorney, health care proxy, living trusts, last will and testaments, coordinating life insurance benefits and coordinating the beneficiary designations on your retirement plans with your estate plan in order to avoid unintended consequences and to follow your wishes and plan.
+We can even assist you in developing a comprehensive estate plan to include drafting and executing powers of attorney, health care proxy, living Trusts, last Will and testaments, coordinating life insurance benefits, and coordinating the beneficiary designations on your retirement plans with your estate plan in order to avoid unintended consequences and to follow your wishes and plan.

 Topics to Consider When you are Single Again: